-The Astra approach has at its core the principle of developing trainees as reflective professionals who have strong practical classroom skills and excellent subject knowledge.
-Trainees learn how to use current theory to inform their classroom practice and attention is paid to ensuring that trainees have a detailed understanding of Business Studies as a school subject, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.
+Our Professional Studies programme focuses on the development of professional knowledge, values and practices of teachers and their importance in the classroom and in the wider school context.
+Astra’s principle is to develop trainees to be reflective, have strong practical classroom skills and excellent subject knowledge.
+Trainees learn how to use theory to inform their classroom practice and trainees gain detailed understanding of Business Studies as a school subject, secondary education, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.

-Trainees spend four days per week in their placement schools (minimum of 120 days across the year).
-All training and assessment will lead to the award of Qualified Teacher Status by the DfE.
-Additionally, the optional PGCE qualification includes 60 credits at Masters level which is the equivalent to one third of an MA.
+Astra trainees spend four days per week in their placement schools and one day in central training.
+All training and assessment will lead to the award of Qualified Teacher Status.
+Additionally, the optional PGCE qualification includes 60 credits at Masters level.

-Weekly QTS Professional Studies will develop understanding of education essential for entrants to the teaching profession, providing consideration to whole-school issues, such as behaviour management, special educational needs and educational theories that contextualise the teaching of your subject.
-Secondary subject studies also focus on the teaching of each subject, including its place in the National Curriculum; what is taught; how it is taught; how it is assessed; providing for young people with different backgrounds and abilities; teaching in accordance with examination specification requirements; and using ICT effectively to facilitate learning.
+Secondary subject studies will focus on the teaching of each subject, including its place in the National Curriculum; what is taught; how it is taught; how it is assessed; providing for young people with different backgrounds and abilities; teaching in accordance with examination specification requirements; and using ICT effectively to facilitate learning.

 Fee-funded or bursary-led trainees are always supernumerary and the work in school will take a variety of forms including observing experienced teachers and team teaching, gradually taking responsibility for the learning of whole classes and getting involved in all aspects of school life.